astropy/astroquery/docs/esa/xmm_newton.rst

 --------------------------------------
 To access proprietary data an extra variable is needed in the XMMNewton.download_data method.
 This variabe is prop which can be True or False.
 If True a username and password is needed.
 A username and password can be passed by adding another variable to the XMMNewton.download_data method called credentials_file.
-This variable is a string with the path to a config.ini file with the desired username and password, e.g. credentials_file = "users/joe.bloggs/config.ini"
+This variable is a string with the path to ~/.astropy/config/astroquery.cfg file.
+Inside this file add your desired username and password, e.g.

-Example config.ini file,

 .. code-block::

-    [user]
+    [xmm_newton]
-    username = test
+    username = your_username
-    password = test
+    password = your_password

 If the credentials_file variable is not provided the method will ask for the username and password to be added manually from the commandline